jhh/mg2en/README.md

 between their respective export formats.
 The resulting Evernote export file (*.enex) can be imported into Evernote.

-This early version has a hard-code input file name in `bin/mg2en` and does not convert all recipe attributes.
+This early version does not convert all recipe attributes.

 ## Usage